The red box in the above image highlights the Landing Page Graphic. Click the image for a larger view.

-- Landing page graphics should be formatted to 2,000 pixels wide by 900 pixels tall.
+- Landing page graphics should be sized to 2,000 pixels wide by 900 pixels tall.
 The large dimensions are to accommodate the myriad screen resolutions that are available today.
 Optimize for file size, and fastest display.

 - Keep in mind that the site's name as well as the primary navigation will overlap and hide a portion of the top of the landing page graphic.
 We can't give you any specification as to how much will be hidden because each site will have certain attributes that will affect this: